truvhq/quickstart/README.md

 ## Overview
 Quickstart app emulates the experience of an applicant going through a background check and visiting the applicant portal.

 Before using Citadel for verification, applicants filled out the form.

 To streamline the process and make employment verification easy and instant, we "hide" the form behind the button.

-If the verification is successful via Citadel, then we will show to the applicant the data that we found in their payroll account.
+If the verification is successful via Citadel, then we show to the applicant the data that we found in their payroll account.

-If the verification is not successful or the applicant decided to exit Citadel's widget, the applicant will see the form, fill it out and the verification can be done via an existing verification process.
+If the verification isn't successful or the applicant decided to exit Citadel's widget, the applicant will see the form, fill it out and the verification can be done via an existing verification process.

 ## Successful verification